France says Russia would face more sanctions if Mariupol attacked

 EU leaders had agreed not to increase or reduce sanctions after German Chancellor Angela Merkel and French President Francois Hollande helped broker a ceasefire deal on Feb.
 12.

 However, following several breaches of the ceasefire, European Council President Donald Tusk said on Feb.
-20 leaders were discussing possible further sanctions to penalize Russia.
+20 leaders were discussing possible further sanctions to penalise Russia.

 A French diplomatic source, however, played down the prospect of more sanctions, saying that it was not an issue Paris supported for now as it would send the wrong message.